Referral to emergency

 Most referrals will be to help establish a new diagnosis or to assist with refractory symptoms despite a gluten free diet.

-Note that after diagnosis and adoption of a gluten free diet almost all management of coeliac disease can be undertaken in the community by General Practitioner, patient and dietitian working together – supported by advice from the Coeliac Society of Australia and HealthPathways (log in required).
+Note that after diagnosis and adoption of a gluten free diet, almost all management of coeliac disease can be undertaken in the community by a General Practitioner (GP), patient and dietitian working together – supported by advice from the Coeliac Australia and HealthPathways (log in required).

-Category 3 referrals are accepted at the discretion of the triaging clinician.
-If you are concerned that your patient requires specialist review, but the referral is declined, you are encouraged to contact the triaging clinician to discuss your concerns.
+If you are concerned that your patient requires specialist review, but the referral is declined, you are encouraged to contact the triaging clinician or Gastroenterology Registrar on call to discuss your concerns.

 If a patient has been fully investigated within last 2 years and symptoms remain unchanged, clinician discretion is needed to appropriately refer and triage.
 In general, there is little value in repeat specialist assessment and/or endoscopic procedures in this scenario.